UtrechtUniversity/ecobuild-website/src/content/presentations/uu-sustainability.md

 ---
-title: "UU Sustainability Dialogue 'Break the divide between nature and people - Can we live in ecologically smart cities?'"
+title: "Break the divide between nature and people - Can we live in ecologically smart cities?"
-date: "27-05-2025"
+date: 2025-05-27
-type: "Presentation"
+event: "UU Sustainability Dialogue"
 style: "presentation"
 order: 2
 ---